williamscale/williamscale.github.io/_projects/ercot-load-prediction.markdown

 \end{aligned}
 $$

 In other words, the further the temperature is from 70$^{\circ}$F, the higher the predicted load on a given day.
+The derivative is also useful in interpreting the regression equation as $2 \beta_{2} x - \beta_{1} = 310 x - 21,555$ is the change in predicted system load associated with a 1 degree temperature change at a given $x$.

 ## Prediction